LisaHackett97/fun-space-quiz/README.md

 set up reset btns, set d-hide modal triggers but then wrg answer next w doesn't work. needed on click to be added to button with id of wrgAnsFocus. fixed.

+footer floating up on lg screens per dev tools
+Added empty div, and set height, which keeps footer down but may need to increase game area size for leg scrrens

 ### Performance and accessibility Testing

 #### Lighthouse testing